-The employer and apprentice or trainee should send their application to extend the probationary period to their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training at least 14 days before the end of the probationary period.
+The employer and apprentice or trainee must send their application to extend the probationary period to their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training at least 14 days before the end of the probationary period.
 The ATF-036 Extension of probationary period form has been developed for this purpose.

 Ending the apprenticeship or traineeship during the probationary period

 Whether a training contract has been signed or not, the apprenticeship or traineeship may be ended by the employer or apprentice or trainee at any time during the probationary period.
 The party who wishes to end the apprenticeship or traineeship must inform the other party in writing, stating the date the apprenticeship or traineeship is to end.
 The end date can be no later than the day the probationary period to due to finish.